javascript-2020/code-projects/http-file-upload/README.md

 <h3>http-file-upload</h3>

+this markdown document is a quick start guide

-for complete help please visit https://javascript-2020.github.io/code-projects/http-file-upload/http-file-upload.html
+complete help in html format is available at https://javascript-2020.github.io/code-projects/http-file-upload/http-file-upload.html

 <br>